 In Section 7, the Silvanus Dashboard is introduced as a user web interface for visualizing fire events by acquiring the fire event data from the knowledge database.
 Early crawling statistics for social media collected from Twitter with the Twitter crawler are presented in Section 8.

-Finally, Section 9 concludes with a summary of the document and outlines future work.
+Finally, Section 9 concludes with a summary of the document, the added value of the demonstrated components and outlines future work.

 1 Introduction